If You Find This Valuable, Please Share:

 The convergence isn’t coincidental.
 The God who designed your brain’s filtering system also provided an instruction manual for using it properly.

-DEFINITION: What Is Biblical Discernment
+What Is Biblical Discernment

 So what exactly does Scripture mean by discernment?